bufbuild/makego/README.md

 - `make dockermakeworkspace` - This will run `make all` by default inside the Docker container defined by `Docker.workspace`.
 You can edit the Makefile target with `DOCKERMAKETARGET`.
 - `make dockerbuild` - Build all Docker images defined by `DOCKER_BINS`.
-- `make updatemakego` - Update from makego master.
+- `make updatemakego` - Update from makego main.

 ## Variables